plastic-bottleneck/Plus-Linux/README.md

 # Plus-Linux 0.4.0
-A small project I'm working on idk
+A small project I'm working on idk...
+It's really bad so don't blame me lmao

 It's based on the latest Kernel at the moment (5.19.1) at a small size.
 It also uses busybox instead of GNU.
 I may make my own coreutils in C later to make it even smaller and less with bloat.